 And yes, you can refer to this as Millionaire’s Shortbread too.
 But it will always be Caramel Squares to me.
 I’m sure that I never heard the name Millionaire’s Shortbread used when I was a child.

-The caramel part of the recipe includes ‘golden syrup’, which I have never had a problem finding here in the US.
-If you can’t find it, then the internet seems to recommend using a corn syrup/molasses combination, but I cannot vouch for how this would work out!
+The caramel part of the recipe includes golden syrup, which I have never had a problem finding here in the US.
+If you can’t find it, I would recommend using maple syrup or honey instead.

 - Rub the butter into the flour until it looks like breadcrumbs.
 Then add the sugar and mix well.

-- Spread over a lined or greased tin (I used my 9″/23cm square tin again.
-I suspect this tin will be getting a lot of use) and press down well.
+- Spread over a lined traybake tin, I used my 8″/20cm square tin, and press down well.
 This will seem a little crumbly, but it comes together once baked.

-- Bake in a 350F/180C oven for 20-25 minutes or until golden.
+- Bake in for 20-25 minutes or until golden.
 Then allow to cool slightly while you make the caramel.
 A few cracks may appear in the base, don’t panic as these will be covered with gooey caramel anyway.

-- Place the butter, syrup, sugar and condensed milk in a small saucepan
+- To make the caramel layer, place the butter, syrup, sugar and condensed milk in a small saucepan.

-- Melt over a low heat, stirring frequently until the mixture starts to simmer.
-There’s probably a correct temperature for this that you can test with a sugar thermometer, but I just let it bubble for a little while.
+- Melt over a low heat, stirring frequently until the mixture starts to simmer and let it bubble for a few minutes.
 Remove from heat and pour over the base.
 Let this sit at room temperature before placing in the fridge to set.

-- Melt the chocolate by placing it in a small bowl over a pan of simmering water.
-Spread over the caramel and when set, cut into small, sticky pieces.
+- Melt the chocolate, then spread over the caramel and place in the fridge for a couple of hours, at least.
+When set, cut into small, sticky pieces.
 Or large sticky pieces.
 There’s no judgment here.